How to Teach a Dog to Stay

 Ineffective rewards

 Some people struggle with the stay due to ineffective use of rewards.
 Either rewards that are too low quality for the challenging nature of the task, or rewards that are spaced too far apart.
-I’ll explain how to get around this as we go.

 Teach Sit Before You Teach Your Dog To Stay

-In this article we are going to train STAY with the dog in the SIT position.
+We are going to train STAY with your dog in the SIT position.
 If you have not yet read Train Your Dog To Sit, I recommend you do so at this point.
-There are five stages to teaching the SIT STAY (and all other commands).
-The first three stages teach the basic SIT while stages four and five teach the STAY.
-You can follow the links to find out more about each one

 • One Get It!